Dialog Award for Female Undergraduates

 What happens when

-- Bursaries will be paid in January
+- Bursaries paid – January

-- Work placements are arranged for summer
+- Work placements arranged for the following summer (at the end of first year at university)

 How to Apply